Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by

 \section{Hawking radiation}

-In this section, we adopt the WKB method to study the Hawking radiation of Bardeen black hole surrounded by PFDM for the massless scalar field, and discuss the influence of dark matter parameter, magnetic charge and spherical harmonic index on the Hawking radiation.
+In this section, we adopt the WKB method to study the Hawking radiation of Bardeen black hole surrounded by PFDM for the massless scalar field, and discuss the influence of spherical harmonic index, dark matter parameter and magnetic charge on the Hawking radiation.

-Taking account of quantum effects, Hawking thought that black holes are not "black" and can produce thermal radiation, known as Hawking radiation.
-We should note that the difference between radiation at the event horizon which is pure blackbody spectrum with the radiation receiving at infinity which is corrected by the spacetime curvature.
+Taking account of quantum effects, Hawking thought that black holes are not ``black" and can produce thermal radiation, known as Hawking radiation.
+We should note that the difference between radiation at the event horizon which is pure blackbody spectrum and the radiation receiving at infinity which is corrected by the spacetime curvature.
 The difference can be expressed by a coefficient, i.e., gray-body factor.
 Using gray-body factor, we can calculate the Hawking radiation of the black hole.
-Therefore, we impose the following boundary conditions on the wave equation,
+Therefore, we impose the following boundary conditions on the wave equation:

-$T$ and $R$ represent transmission and reflection coefficients respectively and their relationship is as follows
+$T$ and $R$ represent transmission and reflection coefficients respectively and their relationship is as follows: